Problem uploading¶

 instance, which was created or modified

-Normally, when you add a new Problem
+Normally, when you add a new Problem,

 you want to attach it to a specific Round

-.
+of a given Contest.
 That is why the default

 implementation of PackageSource

-specifies one post-upload handler
+specifies one post-upload handler, namely

 Problem package backends¶

-The PackageSource
+The PackageSource class

 defines how problem data should be uploaded by